Rasch baronets

 The Rasch Baronetcy, of Woodhill in Danbury in the County of Essex, is a title in the Baronetage of the United Kingdom.
 It was created on 29 August 1903 for Frederic Carne Rasch, Conservative Member of Parliament for South East Essex and Chelmsford.

-He was succeeded in the baronetcy by his eldest son, also named Frederic but known as 'Carne', as the second Baronet.
+He was succeeded in the baronetcy by his eldest son, also named Frederic but known as Carne, as the 2nd Baronet.
 He was a Colonel in the Army.
-On Sir 'Carne' Rasch's death the title passed to his nephew, Richard Guy Carne Rasch, the third Baronet.
-Richard was the son of Brigadier Guy Elland Carne Rasch, the younger son of the first Baronet who had been a gentleman usher to King George VI and afterwards Queen Elizabeth II.
-The fourth baronet, Sir Simon (Anthony Carne) Rasch, succeeded to the baronetcy in 1996.
+On Sir Carne Rasch's death the title passed to his nephew, Richard Guy Carne Rasch, the 3rd Baronet.
+He was the son of Brigadier Guy Elland Carne Rasch, the younger son of the 1st Baronet and courtier.
+The 4th baronet, Sir Simon (Anthony Carne) Rasch, succeeded to the baronetcy in 1996.